MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-inspect-page.md

 For more information about what is shown in page inspection, see [Inspecting and Troubleshooting Pages](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-inspecting-pages) in the Business Central Developer and IT Pro help.

-If you do not see the details that you expect to see in the **Page Inspection** pane, you probably do not have the required permissions, as described in th next section.
+If you do not see the details that you expect to see in the **Page Inspection** pane, you probably do not have the required permissions, as described in the next section.

 ## <a name="controlling-access-to-page-inspection-details"></a>Controlling Access to Page Inspection Details